felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 fear that the book will instantly break in half, but in my experience that never happens.
 You generally have to work pretty hard to even get a single page to fall out of a book, trust me.
 So, show it who's the boss!
 Yes, it's going to leave a mark on the spine, but that's also the point.
-Feel with your hands how this new experience feels.
+See how this new experience feels on your hands, on your eyes.
 Get comfortable.
 Try suplexing the early pages of the book, then the middle pages, then the final pages.
 Observe the difference.
 Realize that books have been around for hundreds of years and that they are *tough*, dependable objects.